Call for written evidence

-The Committee will undertake a comprehensive review of drugs policy in the new year.
 The Committee will examine the effectiveness of the Government’s 2010 drugs strategy and the UK Government’s contribution to global efforts to reduce the supply and demand of illicit drugs.
 Specifically, the Committee will consider:

 - The extent to which the Government’s 2010 drug strategy is a ‘fiscally responsible policy with strategies grounded in science, health, security and human rights’ in line with the recent recommendation by the Global Commission on Drug Policy

 - The criteria used by the Government to measure the efficacy of its drug policies

 - The independence and quality of expert advice which is being given to the government

 - Whether drug-related policing and expenditure is likely to decrease in line with police budgets and what impact this may have

 - The cost effectiveness of different policies to reduce drug usage

 - The extent to which public health considerations should play a leading role in developing drugs policy